-Lets look at this in a bit more detail, using a specific form of middleware.
-A common form of middleware is the so-called "transparent web cache".
-Such a web cache is constructed using two parts, an interceptor and a cache system.
-The interceptor is placed into the network, either as a software module added to a router or as a device which is spliced into a point-to-point link.
-The interceptor takes all incoming TCP traffic addressed to port 80 (an HTTP session) and redirects it across to the cache system.
+Let's look at this in a bit more detail, using a specific flavour of middleware to illustrate the middleware dilemma.
+A common form of middleware is the Transparent Web Cache.
+Such a Web cache is constructed using two parts, an interceptor and a cache system.
+The interceptor is placed into the network, either as a software module added to a router or as a device, which is spliced into a point-to-point link.
+The interceptor takes all incoming TCP traffic addressed to port 80 (a Hypertext Transfer Protocol (HTTP) session) and redirects it across to the cache system.
 All other traffic is treated normally.
 The cache system accepts all such redirected packets as if they were directly addressed to the cache itself.
-It responds to the HTTP requestor as if it were the actual intended destination, using a source address which matches the destination address of the original request, assuming the identity of the actual intended content server.
-If the requested web object is located in the local cache it will deliver the object to the requestor immediately.
-If it is not in the cache it will set up its own session with the original destination, send it the original request, and feed the response back to the requestor, while also keeping a copy for itself in its cache.
+It responds to the HTTP requestor as if it were the actual intended destination, using a source address that matches the destination address of the original request, assuming the identity of then actual intended content server.
+If the requested Web object is located in the local cache, it will deliver the object to the requestor immediately.
+If it is not in the cache, it will set up its own session with the original destination, send it the original request, and feed the response back to the requestor, while also keeping a copy for itself in its cache.

-Caching of content works well in the web world simply because so much web traffic today is movement of the same web page to different recipients.
-It is commonly reported that up to one half of all web traffic in the Internet is a duplicate transmission of content.
-If an ISP locally caches all web content as it is delivered, and checks the cache before passing through a content request, then the ISP's upstream web traffic volume may be halved.
-Even a moderately good cache will be able to service about one quarter of the web content from the cache.
+Caching of content works well in the Web world simply because so much Web traffic today is movement of the same Web page to different recipients.
+It is commonly reported that up to one half of all Web traffic in the Internet is a duplicate transmission of content.
+If an ISP locally caches all Web content as it is delivered, and checks the cache before passing through a content request, then the ISP's upstream Web traffic volume may be halved.
+Even a moderately good cache will be able to service about one quarter of the Web content from the cache.
 That amount of local caching can be translated into a significant cost saving for the ISP.

-The cached web content is traffic that is not purchased as transit traffic from an upstream ISP, representing a potential saving on the cost of upstream transit services.
+The cached Web content is traffic that is not purchased as transit traffic from an upstream ISP, representing a potential saving on the cost of upstream transit services.
 This saving, in turn, can allow the ISP to operate at a lower price point in the retail market.
-The cache is also located closer to the

-ISP's customers, and correctly configured, the cache can also deliver cached content to the customer at a consistently much faster rate than a request to the original content server.
-For very popular web sites the originating server may be operating slowly under extreme load, while the local cache continues to operate at a consistent service level.
-The combination of the potential for improved performance and lower overall cost is certainly one which looks enticing: the result is the same set of web transactions delivered to customers, but cheaper and faster.
+The cache is also located closer to the ISP's customers, and with appropriate tuning, the cache can also deliver cached content to the customer at a consistently much faster rate than a request to the original content server.
+For very popular Web sites the originating server may be operating more slowly under extreme load, while the local cache continues to operate at a more consistent service level.
+The combination of the potential for improved performance and lower overall cost is certainly one that looks enticing: the result is the same set of Web transactions delivered to customers, but cheaper and faster.